-* MSCI Asia ex-Japan off 0.5 pct, Nikkei down from 7-mth
+* MSCI Asia ex-Japan off 0.5 pct, Nikkei down from 7-mth high

 * Investors focus on U.S. "fiscal cliff" risks

 * Commodities ease on worry over U.S. growth, budget talks

 * Euro off highs, dollar falls vs yen